Trish, no curfew at present, but under the current laws the authorities can re-impose one at short notice.

 One other fact - tourism numbers are down 90% on usual numbers (tourism used to contribute 10% to GDP, so it's an economic disaster). over 4 years ago

 Currently Cairo is safe, and it is getting safer every day!
-With the new government bringing political stability everything is getting back to normal and we are starting to see tourists again especially in red sea destinations. almost 4 years agoAnswered by Ahmed Mohamed via WorldNomads.com
+With the new government bringing political stability everything is getting back to normal and we are starting to see tourists again especially in red sea destinations. over 4 years agoAnswered by Ahmed Mohamed via WorldNomads.com